 Have your kids asked for dirt bikes yet?
 Mine began asking when my eldest was about five years old.
 Like most parents, I put them off a little longer.
 I told them I would think about it as soon as they could ride their pushbikes really well without training wheels.

 Well, low and behold, two hours later, I had both a five-year-old and a three-year-old who could do just fine without training wheels.
-I managed to delay them another year by pointing out that money doesn’t grow on trees and by telling them that the bike shop doesn’t have any little ones left.
-They had heaps, by the way.
+I managed to delay them another year by telling them that the bike shop doesnโ€™t have any little ones left.
+They had heaps, by the way.ย

 Eventually, I got them a little Honda CRF50 and you know what?
 I wish I had bought it earlier!

-There’s a lot to consider before buying dirt bikes for the kids though, and it’s a big investment for most.
-Make sure you consider the following so that you choose the right one!
+Now that they’re teens and tweens, we’ve gone through a number of kids dirt bikes over the years.
+Thereโ€™s a lot to consider before buying and itโ€™s a big investment for most, so make sure you consider the following so that you choose the right one.

 Photo by Rodolfo Clix from Pexels

-You probably think I’m talking about engine size, but I’m actually talking about seat height.
-Unfortunately, bikes are not like shirts, and it’s really unsafe to buy one that’s two sizes too large, knowing they will grow into it.
-It’s also not always practical to go by their age as some kids are tall, and some kids are short.
+You probably think I’m talking about engine size, but Iโ€™m actually talking about seat height.
+Unfortunately, bikes are not like shirts, and itโ€™s really unsafe to buy one thatโ€™s two sizes too large, knowing they will grow into it.
+Itโ€™s also not always practical to go by their age as some kids are tall, and some kids are short.

-For kids to ride dirt bikes safely, the balls of their feet need to touch the ground with both feet when sitting on the bike.
-It’s okay if they can only touch with the tips of their toes when you’re trying the bike out because they gain a little height once they pull on their riding boots.
-Some people get training wheels for really young kids (under fives) thus avoiding the height problem.
+Some people get training wheels for younger kids (usually under fives) thus avoiding the height problem.
 However, this makes me super uneasy.
-I feel that kids aren’t ready for dirt bikes if they can’t ride a pushbike without training wheels and balance properly.
+I feel that kids arenโ€™t ready for dirt bikes if they canโ€™t ride a pushbike without training wheels and balance properly.ย ย

-If your child is tall, some dirt bikes for kids come in “big wheel” and “small wheel” options.
+If your child is tall, some dirt bikes for kids come in โ€œbig wheelโ€ and โ€œsmall wheelโ€ options.
 For e.g. both the Yamaha TTR125 and Honda CRF125 have a larger wheel option for big little riders, giving you an extra seat height of around 5cm.

-Choosing the engine size
+Choose the right engine size

-For kids under the age of seven, a 50cc is a top choice and is the least powerful bike available.
+For kids under the age of seven, a 50cc is a top choice and is generally the least powerful bike available.
 It’s the most popular choice for little kids to learn on.
 Kids dirt bikes range from 50cc to 125cc in engine size and anything bigger than that moves into adult or teenager territory.
-As a parent, I would go for the least powerful engine size possible for their height unless they are experienced riders.
+As a parent, I would go for the least powerful engine size possible for their height unless they are experienced riders.ย

 As a rough guide, consider this as a starting point when looking at bikes:

-• 3 – 7 years of age – 50cc
+• 3 – 7 years of age: 50cc

-• 7 – 12 years of age– 50cc to 110cc
+• 7 – 12 years of age: 50cc to 110cc

-• 12 – 14 years of age– 125cc
+• 12 – 14 years of age: 125cc

-• 14 – 16 years of age – 125cc to 250cc
+• 14 – 16 years of age: 125cc to 250cc

-Generally, you will move up in engine size when your kid grows too tall for their smaller bike, they get serious about it and want to do motocross, or they’ve just gotten really confident and are ready to learn how to use a clutch.
+Generally, you will move up in engine size when your kid grows too tall for their smaller bike, they get serious about it and want to do motocross, or theyโ€™ve just gotten really confident and are ready to learn how to use a clutch.

 dirt bikes for kids